lethang7794/aws-sa-associate-saac03/0000-notes/0300-NETWORKING_TECHNICAL FUNDAMENTALS.md

 ![Alt text](<images/Screenshot 2023-09-28 at 20.05.44 - VLANs,_TRUNKS_&_QinQ__learn.cantrill.io_and_1_more.png>)
 Physical Segment - Connecting Switches

+> What is VLAN?
+>
+> A way to divide a single physical network into multiple logical networks.

 ![Alt text](<images/Screenshot 2023-09-28 at 20.06.53 - VLANs,_TRUNKS_&_QinQ__learn.cantrill.io_and_1_more.png>)
 Frame Tagging - 802.1Q